 Presenting your audience with the features and benefits of your service is no longer enough to persuade them.
 In today’s world, businesses have myriad options for reaching potential consumers and sharing their commodities.
 However, we’re also competing with hundreds (or even thousands) of other people trying to sell a similar product.
 So how can you make yours stand out?
 As a Bend and Santa Barbara web design agency, we’ve got a couple tricks to help.

 Numbers aren’t relatable, and bragging about yourself is never a good option.
-Compelling stories, not data dumps, are the most genuine way to connect with your audience.
+Telling better stories, not data dumps, are the most genuine way to connect with your audience.
 The vast majority of people make a purchase based on emotion, not logic.
 They decide to buy because it “feels right,” then use data or facts to justify the decision.

 Authentic stories with an emotional core, grounded in a company’s content marketing efforts, are key to selling your product.